20kdc/OC-KittenOS/inst/symbolGuide.md

 "$$THING" : These are defines.
 "$Thing" : Writes a global into stream.
 If not already allocated, is allocated a global.

+DEPRECATED (yes, already):
  "$NT|THING" : Allocates THING from temp pool "$DT|THING" : Returns temp THING to temp pool

+PROBABLY DEPRECATED:
  "$NA|THING1|THING2" : Copies $THING2 to $THING1 in forwards table (not in backwards table)
  "$DA|THING1" : Removes THING1 in forwards table.

 "${" : Opens a frame.
 "$}" : Closes a frame.
 (Attached temps are released.)
 "$L|THING" : Allocates THING from temp pool, attaches to stack frame, writes to stream.
+ Use inside a comment to erase the written symbol

 The rest are convention:
 "$iThing" symbols are Installer Wrapper.